 - Knead on low until a nice little dough develops, about 3-4 minutes.

-- When the margarine is almost incorporated, add in the currants and cherries.
+- Add in the currants and cherries.
 Keep kneading for a few more minutes until the dough is soft and well blended.

 - Cover bowl with a towel and let dough rise in a warm spot for 2 hours.